RetricSu/simple-bonding-curve/README.md

 # simple-bonding-curve monorepo

 This workspace is a TypeScript monorepo managed by pnpm workspaces.
-It contains a single Next.js app in `packages/web`.
+It contains a Next.js app in `packages/app` and a js smart contract in `packages/bonding-curve`.

 Quick commands: